AnnaLviv/EntityFrameworkCoreSample/Docs/REST Client.md

-Next to Fiddler and Postman we can execute API requests through Visual Studio Code extension called "REST Client"
+Next to Fiddler, Postman or Swagger we can execute API requests through Visual Studio Code extension called "REST Client"

-Samples of calles can be found in ../REST calls.txt
+Samples of calls can be found in ../REST calls.txt
 To execute the call:
 1. Highlight the call
 2. Click F1